lsst-dm/dmtn-094/index.rst

 database role names within the Data Management System.
 This implies a 32 character limit, as limited by Red Hat Linux.

-   Before Oracle 12.2, there's a limit of 30 characters on role names.
+   Note: Before Oracle 12.2, there's a limit of 30 characters on role names.

 All users MUST be a member and the only member of a user-private group.
 The group name should be the name of the user.
 This follows the Red Hat feature called `User Private